bithir/gm-notes/patchnotes.md

+v10.0

+- Rework for journal handling allowing per-page notes and integration with Monks Enhanced Journal.
+Some minor fixes for selection of text.
+Big thanks to @JustAnotherIdea.
+Remember to go to configuration and hit "migrate" to migrate over existing journals.

+v9.5

+- Polish entries

 v9.4

 - Added API access as well as a keyboard shortcut for opening GM Notes for an active window/selected token (prio is for active window)